henryeverett/henryeverett/_posts/2014-04-18-making-the-game-part-6.markdown

 categories: making-the-game
 ---

 One of my objectives for this game is to make it "bulletproof".
 I don't want objects glitching through walls and I want to avoid the 'bullet-though-paper' effect as much as possible.
 This is where an object is moving fast enough that it passes straight through a platform.
-This happens because while there may be a platform in the direction of it's movement, neither it's current position or it's position in the next frame (which is beyond the platform) actually intersect with the platform.
+This happens because while there may be a platform in the direction of its movement, neither its current position or its position in the next frame (which is beyond the platform) actually intersect with the platform.
 There are a few ways of dealing with this including techniques such as ray tracing or running multiple sweeps of the collision detection (but this is expensive).
 I opted for a technique called Speculative Contacts.

 ![Bad day for collisions.]({{ site.url }}/assets/bad-collision.png)